Shiro-cha/Shiro-cha/README.md

 * 🧠 Always leveling up: Cloud ☁️, System Design ⚙️, DevOps 🛠️, and AI 🤖.
 * 🧪 Working on: `Potify` 🎶 (Spotify clone with personalization), `STP` 🛰️ (Smart Transmission Protocol), and `Origami-Generator` 📄🧠 .
-* 🔥 Clean code addict | Obsessed with architecture & performance.
+* 🔥 Obsessed with architecture & performance.
 * 🌍 Believer in tech that **empowers, scales, and endures**.